For my Son’s Step Mum on Mothers Day,

 When he pushed around his dinner on his plate, telling me, “But this doesn’t taste like when B makes it!”, when he moaned that I wouldn’t let him stay up a little later to watch one more round of WWE, “But B lets me!”, when I read him a story and he told me, “But B doesn’t read it like that!”, it took everything in me not to take it personally.

-Because whilst I have never claimed to be the perfect Mother, there you were, swooping in and, not only filling my shoes but, seemingly doing a better job than I ever had.
+Because, whilst I have never claimed to be the perfect Mother, there you were, swooping in and, not only filling my shoes but, seemingly doing a better job than I ever had.

 And yet you were, and you did, and it was obvious that he adored you.

 And the truth is, as hard as it was initially, and however hurt I felt all those years ago, things are very different now.
-When emotions settled, when that bitterness was cast aside, when time, and we, moved on, there remained a joyful acceptance that everything is exactly as it should be.
+When emotions settled, when that bitterness was cast aside, when time, and we, moved on, there remained a joyful acceptance that everything was exactly as it should be.

 And today, on Mothers Day, I want you to know that however hard it was for me waking up this morning without my son, knowing that it would be you he brought tea and toast to in bed, and you he presented with a card and flowers over breakfast, I genuinely hope that you enjoyed those moments.